Acquiring Source Code for PAs

 You should configure git

 with your student ID, name, and email.
-Before continuing, please read git
+Before continuing, please read this git

 tutorial to learn some basics of git